 Some people who want gift baskets test your abilities, and when that happens, you start to understand your own limitations.

 You can’t imagine saying no to money, but saying yes to an order is not just about money.
 You must have internal rules and perform a gut check to realize the results before acceptance.

 She wants something for nothing

-One potential customer asked me to buy African violet plants in 100 individual pots for her sister’s upcoming wedding.
+One potential customer asked me to buy African violet plants in 200 individual pots for her sister’s upcoming wedding.
+More about this situation is explained in this article.
 The flower pots were to be placed on each reception table.

 You’re thinking, “That’s not a gift basket order.”
 True.
 However, when you make gift baskets, you also become a gift solution specialist, a title I share at conferences where I speak and also with students in the Start Your Own Gift Basket Business class.
 You expand your talents outside of gift baskets to satisfy many gift needs.

 Buying flowers for this person could have been part of that expansion, but here’s the kicker.
-She knew where the violets were sold, asked me to go there to buy them, and then I’d have to find a place to store live plants before the wedding.
+She knew where the violets were sold, asked me to go there to buy them, and then I’d have to find a place at my location to store live plants weeks before the wedding.

 Prepare to gasp.